-Section 2909.06, “Criminal Damaging or Endangering,” makes it a crime in Ohio to knowingly, and in some cases recklessly, cause or create substantial risk of harm to another’s property.
-Depending on the type of property involved, the Ohio crime of “Criminal Damaging” can range from a second degree misdemeanor to a felony of the fourth degree.
+Section 2909.06, “Criminal Damaging or Endangering,” makes it a crime in Ohio to knowingly, and in some cases recklessly, cause or create a substantial risk of harm to another’s property.
+Depending on the type of property involved, the Ohio crime of “Criminal Damaging” can range from a second-degree misdemeanor to a felony of the fourth degree.

 Chapter 2909 also governs the crimes of Criminal Mischief, Disrupting Public Services, and a variety of other offenses involving aircraft and railroads.